 Legal Support

-AIMS provides information regarding pregnancy and birth related topics, and supports people navigating maternity services (including making complaints).
-We are always here to provide an empathetic, listening ear, and for specialist help with legal support and assistance with Children’s Services referrals you may find the following links helpful:
+AIMS provides information regarding pregnancy and birth related topics and supports people to navigate the maternity services (including making complaints).
+Our Helpline Volunteers (helpline@aims.org.uk) can provide an empathetic, listening ear, but cannot provide legal advice or representation, nor specialist assistance with children's services referrals.
+If you need this kind of support, we hope the following links will be helpful.

 1. Citizens Advice is a network of independent charities which operates across the UK.
 They can provide you with information regarding your legal rights and the assistance that may be available to you in various situations.
 Advice can be obtained online, over the phone, or in person.
 On their website, make sure you toggle to the correct homepage - there is one each for Scotland, Wales, England and Northern Ireland.
 They can also help you work out whether you could be eligible for legal aid, and can point you to other ways of obtaining cheap or free legal services.